NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-4-the-yaml-header.md

   for a list of YAML header options, and what output formats they are available for.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section you learned how to set document-wide settings in the YAML
-> header, including document output type and user defined parameters.
+    In this section you learned how to set document-wide settings in the YAML header, including document output type and user defined parameters.